 Automobile accidents are one of the leading causes of personal injury and wrongful death in the Commonwealth of Massachusetts.
 Crashes are frequently caused by distracted, careless, inattentive, or impaired drivers.
 Unfortunately, car accident victims often suffer devastating and costly injuries.
 If you were hurt or a family member was killed in a motor vehicle collision, you may be eligible to receive compensation for your medical expenses, pain, suffering, disability, lost wages, and funeral expenses.
 A qualified Massachusetts auto and motorcycle accident attorney can help.

 If you or a loved one was hurt by a negligent or inattentive driver, call the KJC Law Firm today at (617) 720-8447.
 Our dedicated Boston personal injury lawyers are available to explain your rights and help you file your claim.
-Kathy Jo Cook and Timothy Wilton, attorneys at the KJC Law Firm, have more than 50 years of combined experience assisting people throughout Massachusetts receive the compensation they deserve following an injury accident.
+The attorneys at the KJC Law Firm, including Kathy Jo Cook and Timothy Wilton, have more than 90 years of combined experience assisting people throughout Massachusetts receive the compensation they deserve following an injury accident.
 Our skilled lawyers represent clients in the Greater Boston area, Metrowest, Cambridge, Fall River, Cape Cod, Lowell, Worcester, and Springfield.
 To schedule a free consultation with an experienced attorney, please contact the KJC Law Firm through our website.

 Boston Jury Hits Tobacco Company For Giving Cigarettes to Children, Massachusetts Injury Lawyer Blog, December 15, 2010